Build Your Network and Skills With Resources Just for Women

 Here are the five most common challenges faced by female entrepreneurs in the UK:

 Did you know that just 9% of the funding funnelled into UK startups goes to women-run businesses?
-And, not only are there less government funding opportunities available to women, but most female-led startups launch with much less capital behind them.
+And, not only are there fewer government funding opportunities available to women, but most female-led startups launch with much less capital behind them.

 Startup funds are also limited by the fact that women often start their businesses while working part-time, or after a career break.
 Men, on the other hand, are more likely to launch their business straight out of full-time work.